-- 1 False

-- 2 Moving average; weighted average, time series (trend) analysis, regression analysis

-- 3 High

-- Total number of sleeper nights sold

-Total amount of guest bills

-Number of guests

-- 5 Average Daily Rate (total room revenue divided by total rooms sold)

-- 6 True

-- 7 Revenue Per Available Room; Gross Operating Profit Per Available Room

-- 8 Five-day

-- 9 Guest index

-- 10 Housekeeper's Report and Standard Room Report
+1 False 2 Moving average; weighted average, time series (trend) analysis, regression analysis 3 High 4 Total number of sleeper nights sold Total amount of guest billsTotal amount of guest billsTotal amount of guest billsNumber of guests 5 Average Daily Rate (total room revenue divided by total rooms sold) 6 True 7 Revenue Per Available Room; Gross Operating Profit Per Available Room 8 Five-day 9 Guest index 10 Housekeeper's Report and Standard Room Report

-- No answer is given to this activity, because it requires personal verbal communication.
-Note, however, that explaining a topic to others is good practice for training or coaching staff and also helps the person explaining to become more confident. - Fluctuations in the level of demand may be caused by a wide range of factors: economic recession, local events and attractions, fluctuations in exchange rates (which may make travel less attractive to overseas customers), security or health scares, competitor offers and of course, the hotel's own advertising and sales activities.
+No answer is given to this activity, because it requires personal verbal communication.
+Note, however, that explaining a topic to others is good practice for training or coaching staff - and also helps the person explaining to become more confident.

+Fluctuations in the level of demand may be caused by a wide range of factors: economic recession, local events and attractions, fluctuations in exchange rates (which may make travel less attractive to overseas customers), security or health scares, competitor offers - and of course, the hotel's own advertising and sales activities.

+(a)

-3 (a) Length of stay (nights) Number of guests Sleeper nights
+Length of stay (nights) Number of guests Sleeper nights

 1 26 26

 2 43 86

 3 22 66

 4 8 32

 5 14 70

 113 280